mkearney/stat/content/_index.md

 ---
 title: "JOURN 8016: Adv.
 Quant."
-description: "In this class we will introduce common statistical methods used in media and journalism-related social science research.
-The primary analytical methods covered in this course include simple group comparisons (i.e., t-tests, chi-square), correlations, factor analysis, and the linear model (i.e., OLS regression and ANOVA).
-We will also preview several advanced statistical models as well as some useful tools from data science.
-Students are required to learn and use R, an open source statistical computing environment."
+description: "This course provides an introduction to statistical methods used in journalism/media-related social science research–analytical techniques include simple group comparisons, correlations, factor analysis, and linear models–and previews of several advanced statistical models and tools from data science.
+An introduction to R, an open source [and free] statistical computing environment used in the examples and assignments in this course, will also be provided."
 markup: "mmark"
 ---